dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **ATTENTION:** There is currently no user V2 API so we will use the V1 API.
 In the future we will migrate this guide to V2 when it becomes available.

-Lets have a look at the configuration of this request so we can understand what will happen when we execute it.
+Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the cluster v1 API endpoint users.
-By making a request to this API enpoint we will create a single new user on our managed cluster assigned to our previously created user group.
+By making a request to this API endpoint we will create a single new user on our managed cluster assigned to our previously created user group.
 The id will be in the  format `userx` where the x is  unique number that starts at 1 and will cound upward eachtime your execute the create environment request.
-Each request will create a single user , seprate request are required if you wish to create multiple users.
+Each request will create a single user , separate request are required if you wish to create multiple users.
 In our setup it will only support a single user creation per environment as the values do not change.

 **Headers**